SinclairQL/sQLux/docs/sqlux.md

 ```

 `FIXASPECT`
-On BBQL the pixels are not square, this option enables sQLux to produce pixels nearer BBQL aspect ratio.
-1 enables and 0 disables this.
+On BBQL the pixels are not square.
+1 enables sQLux to display a BBQL screen that will fill a 4:3 monitor at full screen.
+2 enables sQLux to display pixels at an aspect ratio matching that for a BBQL.
+0 Displays square pixels
+Defaults to 0

 ```
 FIXASPECT = 1